Army Chief Gen Naravane holds talks with his Nepalese counterpart | Law-Order

 He was also given a Guard of Honour at the South Block lawns.

-Gen Sharma called on Defence Secretary Ajay Kumar and discussed a range of issues relating to bilateral defense cooperation, the officials said.
+Gen Sharma also separately met Defence Secretary Ajay Kumar and Chief of Air Staff Air Chief Marshal VR Chaudhari with a broad focus on further boosting bilateral defence cooperation, the officials said.

+The Indian Air Force tweeted that issues of mutual interest and ways to enhance avenues for bilateral defence cooperation were discussed by the two chiefs.

+In continuation of an age-old tradition that started in 1950, Gen Sharma is set to be conferred with the honorary rank of 'General of the Indian Army'.
+Nepal conferred the honorary rank of 'General of Nepal Army' to Gen Naravane during his visit to Kathmandu in November last year.

 Nepal is important for India in the context of its overall strategic interests in the region, and leaders of the two countries have often noted the age-old ''Roti Beti'' relationship.